 A prototype is an object used to implement structure, state, and behaviour inheritance in ECMAScript.
-When a constructor creates an object, that object implicitly references the constructor's associated prototype for the purpose of resolving property references.
-The constructor's associated prototype can be referenced by the program expression constructor.prototype, and properties added to an object's prototype are shared, through inheritance, by all objects sharing the prototype.
+When a constructor creates an object, that object implicitly references the constructor's "prototype" property, for the purpose of resolving property references.
+The constructor's "prototype" property, can be referenced by the program expression constructor.prototype, and properties added to an object's prototype are shared, through inheritance, by all objects sharing the prototype.